Hello Fellow Travelers!

 7) Based upon the history of the Masonic Temple Mount, what does the checkered pavement represent?
 (Chapter 7)

-• Intention: Focus Entered Apprentice Masons upon the connection between the Foundation and the Work to be done.
+- Intention: Focus Entered Apprentice Masons upon the symbol, the meaning behind it and upon what the Work is founded.

 8) What are Vices and Superfluities?
 (Chapter 7)